Celticecis oviformis

 Host Associations

-• Celtis occidentalis - on stemsprimary
+• Celtis occidentalis - gall induction on stemsprimary

-• Celtis laevigata - on stemssouthern records
+• Celtis laevigata - gall induction on stemssouthern records

 Life Cycle

-Induces formation on hackberry stems; develop within gall tissue through summer and overwinter. occurs within the gall. emerge through exit holes, leaving small circular openings in the gall wall.
+Induces gall formation on hackberry stems; larvae develop within gall tissue through summer and overwinter. occurs within the gall. emerge through exit holes, leaving small circular openings in the gall wall.
 The complete duration and number of per year are not established.

 Behavior